-Lately I was lacking inspiration to write blogs about my recent adventures.
-I was more occupied to shoot new episodes for my YouTube channel, which is a lot of work...
+Lately, I was lacking the inspiration to write blogs about my recent adventures.
+I was more occupied shooting new episodes for my YouTube channel, which is a lot of work...

-This climb supposed to be on camera too, but for some reason I felt it is not going to happen, and it didn't.
+This climb was supposed to be on camera too, but for some reason, I felt it is not going to happen, and it didn't.
 So now I decided instead to write a blog about this awesome adventure we had with Stacy and Steve.

 The only documented climb on this ridge was done by the fearless Pete Clines, who soloed it while getting rained on...
 "What???"
 Exactly...

 When I am planning climbs like this, I always try to convince at least another person, who I can trust, to join me.
 Safety first!
-Well, beside safety, another climber can give you that morale boost sometimes, just enough to tackle on some obstacles with more ease.
+Well, besides safety, another climber can give you that morale boost sometimes, just enough to tackle some obstacles with more ease.

-I usually have my people who I trust for this kind of adventures: Steve and Stacy.
+I usually have the people who I trust for this kind of adventure: Steve and Stacy.

-Fast forwarding to the day of the hike, Steve dropped his car at Aiea trailhead which was our exit point, then they picked me up in Kaneohe, and we drove to he Ahuimanu trailhead.
-Weather didn't look good, was rainy the night before, even in the morning.
-We were discussing other possible hikes to do, but finally looking at the ridge, we decided (2 vs 1) to try, and if weather turns bad we would turn back.
+Fast forwarding to the day of the hike, Steve dropped his car at Aiea trailhead which was our exit point, then they picked me up in Kaneohe, and we drove to the Ahuimanu trailhead.
+The weather didn't look good, was rainy the night before, even in the morning.
+We were discussing other possible hikes to do, but finally looking at the ridge, we decided (2 vs 1) to try, and if the weather turns bad we would turn back.

 Very shortly we found ourselves on steep crumbly terrain, and soon we reached a narrow rocky section.
 That was the spot where my scouting ended the last time.

-At this point the ridge started gaining elevation very quickly.
-First 0.5 miles we gained around 350ft of elevation, but the next 0.5 miles we gained 2100 ft of elevation!
+At this point, the ridge started gaining elevation very quickly.
+For the first 0.5 miles, we gained around 350ft of elevation, but for the next 0.5 miles, we gained 2100 ft of elevation!
 Quite a big difference!

-There were couple more exposed sections, and on one of them I had to set up a webbing for a safer climb up.
+There were a couple more exposed sections, and on one of them, I had to set up a webbing for a safer climb up.